Jovan Cvijić House: Architecture

 Simple, well-proportioned, tailored to the measure of a modest man, it is a typical example of the houses that were built at the periphery of Belgrade in the late 19th and early 20th century.
-Along Jelene Ćetković Street run Јоvan Cvijić built his house to his own design and taste.
+Along Jelene Ćetković Street Јоvan Cvijić built his house to his own design and taste.
 It was a small family house with a basement, a high ground floor and a garden.
 As the typical example of the Belgrade architecture in the early 20th century, the house is well-proportioned and well blended with the neighbouring buildings and houses.
 It was built by the famous Belgrade contractor Sreten Stojanović, like many other houses in Kopitareva gradina.

 Interior

 The interior of the house is shaped in the sense of eclecticism with the elements of neo-renaissance.
 As far as the spatial conception is concerned, the residential area was clearly distinguished from the reception and study area.
 The scientist's personal belongings, the original furniture are the part of this unusual ambient.
 The painted decoration on the walls and ceilings, the work of a young painter Dragutin Inkiostri Medenjak, a scientist's good friend, represents the special value of the interior.
 The decoration was done in al secco technique.
 Reflecting the scientist's interest for the area of Balkan Peninsula, the thematic layer of painting was inspired by the landscape of Bosnia, Šumadija and Herzegovina, which Cvijić particularly explored and scientifically approached.
 Born in Split in 1866, Inkiostri started as a self-thought painter, and then studied painting in Florence.
 Travelling around Dalmatia, Bosnia, Montenegro, Kosovo and Metohija, he analysed the rich national art and collected folklore motifs, skilfully interpreting them through the modernization of „the national style“.